-Because the curricula in the BA in Liberal Arts and MA in Buddhist Classics are fully integrated and build sequentially, DRBU does not accept transfer credits from other institutions.
-Degree students are admitted only as freshmen or first-year graduate students.
+Because the curricula in the BA in Liberal Arts and MA in Buddhist Classics are fully integrated and built sequentially, DRBU does not accept transfer credits from other institutions.
+Students are admitted into the degree program only as freshmen or first-year graduate students.